iSun Inc. (ISUN) Shares Plummet Below 1-Year High - News Heater

-The stock price of iSun Inc. (NASDAQ: ISUN) has plunged by -9.52 when compared to previous closing price of 0.32, but the company has seen a -16.91% decline in its stock price over the last five trading sessions.
+iSun Inc. (NASDAQ: ISUN)’s stock price has gone decline by -10.14 in comparison to its previous close of 0.28, however, the company has experienced a -29.14% decrease in its stock price over the last five trading days.
 Seeking Alpha reported 2023-08-10 that iSun, Inc. (NASDAQ:ISUN ) Q2 2023 Earnings Call August 10, 2023 8:30 AM ET Company Participants Jeffrey Peck – Chairman and Chief Executive Officer John Sullivan – Chief Financial Officer Conference Call Participants Jeffrey Grampp – Alliance Global Partners Amit Dayal – H.C Wainwright & Co.
 Noel Parks – Tuohy Brothers Operator Greetings, and welcome to the iSun Energy Second Quarter 2023 Earnings Conference Call.
 At this time, all participants are in a listen-only mode.

 Is It Worth Investing in iSun Inc. (NASDAQ: ISUN) Right Now?